ride-css/ride-css/docs/03-grid-system.md

 * $grid-cols (default: 12) : this is the number of columns your grid has.

 * $cols-margin (default: 0): this will tell the mixin to add some gutter to each column.
-If you choose to set it, the parameter must be a percentage (e.g. 1% or 0 1% 2% etc...)
+You are free to use any valid unit there.

 * $cols-padding (default: 0): this will automatically add some padding to your columns.